FC Kokand 1912: USSR period

 After the formation of the USSR (Soviet Union) and the establishment of the country's atheist ideology, the club is deprived of the name Muskomanda, and begins to be called simply Kokand.
 In 1926 in Uzbekistan the Uzbekistan SSR Championship on football begins carrying out, and till 1936 tournament is called the Championship of the cities of the Uzbekistan SSR.
 In this tournament, the Kokand team does not achieve much success, and the Champions are mainly the teams of Tashkent, and once the team of the city of Ferghana.
-Since 1937, the Championship of the cities of the Uzbekistan SSR is transformed into the Yzbekistan SSR Championship, and in that season Kokand becomes vice-champion.
+Since 1937, the Championship of the cities of the Uzbekistan SSR is transformed into the Uzbekistan SSR Championship, and in that season Kokand becomes vice-champion.
 In the 1930s of football in Uzbekistan is experiencing unprecedented since the birth of rise.
 It was in those years that the Uzbekistan SSR football team was created, the basis of which was formed by Kokand players, along with the players of Tashkent teams.

 In 1950-e years the club Kokand club is experiencing a small downturn.
-The club receives the name of Mehnat (Work in translation from Uzbek language), mainly involved in the Uzbekistan SSR Championship.
+The club became part of the Uzbek sports society "Mehnat" (in Uzbek language for "Labor") and was renamed as such, mainly playing in the Uzbekistan SSR Championship.
+At that time, beside Kokand, Mehnat sports society also existed in Tashkent and other Uzbek cities.
 In 1958, the construction of the stadium Komsomol, designed for five thousand spectators, was completed in Kokand.
 In those years, the city formed a few more football teams, each of which consists of working different companies.
 These clubs become a kind of farm clubs of Mehnat, and the most talented players of these teams receive invitations from the main team of the city – Mehnat.